sihrc/CollectiveMotion/README.txt

         Contains data with structure ./Data/Density/Series###_##_##.xml with
         .tifs
     > ./Code
 	>./Code/Run
             >analyzeSweep.py
                 Run to access data results.
 Compiles all analysis.csv files into sweepresults.csv.
 From sweepresults.csv, specific sweep results
                 can be accessed by inputting line number of their locations in sweepresults.csv
             >automatedRun.py
                	Called by remoteCommand.py.
 Calls notification.py,
                	synchronize.py, and runSweep.py
             >notification.py
                	Send email notifications to specified email address.
 Email account must allow SMTP (Gmail).Messages can be added/modified based on single message list within the script.
 	    >remoteCommand.py
                	Run by remote computers.
 Waits and listens for specific command before launching automatedRun.py
             >runSweep.py
                	Runs singleRun.py.
 Run by onsite computer.
 Controls sweep configurations. i.e. what values/what parameters/what data
             >sendCommands.py
                	Sends messages in parsable syntax accepted by remoteCommand.py
             >singleRun.py
                	Contains the context/scheduler of the entire package.
 Controls what scaffold.Tasks are run.
 Talks to runSweep.py for parameter changes.
 List of tasks available - uncomment to include in scheduler.
             >synchronize.py
                	Synchronizes parent directory of Code (./Code) to another directory, making an exact copy.
 Capable of overwritting or choosing not to copy based on arguments and use of methods (filecmp,cmphashes)
         >./Code/Run/Misc
             >dispConfigs.py
             	Displays the configurations set by config file (.xml) of the data.
             >mergeCSV.py
             	Merges sweep results across several sweep folders into a sweep folder with all the analysis.csv and .avi files.
 Prepares for analyzeSweep.py in the event of several sweep folders
             >synchroVideos.py
                	Saves all videos and names them after density and velocity of the data in specified directory.
 (Does not render them).
         >./Code/Run/trackpy
             	Contains tracking algorithm currently implemented.
 This is currently not working optimally.
 The alternative, OpenPIV, is used.
+	>./Code/Run/TIF_stack_reading
+		>tifffile.py
+			TIF File reader by Christopher Gohlke.
+Used in TIFStackReader.py
+		>TIFStackReader.py
+			Reads specified image stack by pages.
+Cannot load all at once due to memory error.
         >./Code/pivtools
             	Contains the OpenPIV implementation.
 The open-piv package must be installed.
 These are only the files that were edited from the original to work with our code.
         >analysis.py
             	Contains the analysis tasks to be run in the context.
             	Provides most of the results.
 New tasks can be implemented, following similar structure under class scaffold.Task
         >images.py
             	Contains all scaffold.Tasks that deal with the data images.
         >particles.py
             	Contains all detection and tracking scaffold.Tasks (core package)
         >scaffold.py
             	Contains the scaffold class.
 Handles the running of all the scaffold.Tasks
         >storage.py
             	Contains methods for hashTable storage.
         >utils.py
             	Contains utility methods
         >visual.py
             	Contains all scaffold.Tasks that deal renders (videos/plots)
 ----------------
 PROJECT STATUS
 ----------------

 PARAMETER SWEEPING: